 What should my launch target be?

 When you’re building out your launch plan, it can be tough to know what an appropriate adoption target should be.
 But when you use Pendo’s Goals, we auto-suggest a ‘goal target’ based on available historical data.
-You can also use Trends to look at similar features, which can provide a relative performance baseline.
+You can also use Data Explorer to look at similar features, which can provide a relative performance baseline.

 Are we pacing on track to hit our goal?